Korean, Edit

 ④ Chitin

-○ NAG(N-Acetylglucosamin): The 2nd carbon functional group of glucose is replaced with an amino group
+○ NAG (N-Acetylglucosamine): The functional group on the second carbon of glucose is substituted with an amine group.

 ○ β 1 → 4 linkage